isaacvando/rtl/README.md

 # Roc Template Language (RTL)
-An HTML template language with compile time validation for Roc.
+An HTML template language for Roc with compile time validation and tag unions.

-## Example

 First write a template like `hello.rtl`:
 ```